A5 road (Great Britain)

-The A5 (commonly known as the London-Holyhead Trunk Road) is a major road in England and Wales.
+The A5 is a major road in England and Wales.
 It runs for about 243 mi from London to the Irish Sea at the ferry port of Holyhead.
 In many parts the route follows that of the Roman Iter II route which later took the Anglo-Saxon name Watling Street.
+It forms most of the London–Holyhead trunk road.

 History

-Roman Road
+Roman road

-The section of the A5 between London and Shrewsbury is roughly contiguous with one of the principal Roman roads in Britain: that between Londinium and Deva, which diverges from the present-day A5 corridor at Wroxeter (Viroconium Cornoviorum) near Shrewsbury.
+The section of the A5 between London and Shrewsbury is roughly contiguous with one of the principal Roman roads in Britain: that between Londinium (modern-day London) and Deva (modern-day Chester), which diverges from the present-day A5 corridor at Wroxeter (Viroconium Cornoviorum) near Shrewsbury.

 Telford's Holyhead Road

 The Act of Union 1800, which unified Great Britain and Ireland, gave rise to a need to improve communication links between London and Dublin.
-A parliamentary committee led to an Act of Parliament of 1815 that authorised the purchase of existing turnpike road interests and, where necessary, the construction of new road, to complete the route between the two capitals.
+A parliamentary committee led to an act of Parliament, the Holyhead Roads Act 1815 (55 Geo.
+3. c.
+152) that authorised the purchase of existing turnpike road interests and, where necessary, the construction of new road, to complete the route between the two capitals.
 This made it the first major civilian state-funded road building project in Britain since Roman times.
 Responsibility for establishing the new route was awarded to the famous engineer, Thomas Telford.

 Through England, the road largely took over existing turnpike roads and mainly following the route of the Anglo-Saxon Wæcelinga Stræt (Watling Street), much of which had been historically the Roman road Iter II.
-However between Weedon, Northamptonshire and Oakengates, Telford's Holyhead Road eschews the Watling Street corridor, picking up instead the major cities of Coventry, Birmingham, and Wolverhampton; this routing being far more useful for communications.
+However between Weedon, Northamptonshire and Oakengates, Telford's Holyhead Road eschews the Watling Street corridor, picking up instead the major cities of Coventry, Birmingham, and Wolverhampton;this routing being far more useful for communications.

 From Shrewsbury and through Wales, Telford's work was more extensive.
 In places he followed existing roads, but he also built new links, including the Menai Suspension Bridge to connect the mainland with Anglesey and the Stanley Embankment to Holy Island.

-Telford's road was complete with the opening of the Menai Suspension Bridge in 1826.
+Telford's road was complete with the opening of the Menai Suspension Bridge in 1826, which had been authorised by the Roads Between London and Holyhead Act 1819 (59 Geo.
+3. c.
+48).